Eddie-Uncle/converter/README.md

 # converter
-Python program to converter measurements
+Python program to convert measurements
-Developer in python 2.7
+Developed in python 2.7
 #usage:
 python converter.py
 Challenge comes up and you will be able to find out your heights.